Five dead as car crashes into accident site, hits three other vehicles and ambulance on Bandra-Worli Sea Link in Mumbai | Business

 The deceased worked for the private firm which managed the toll booth on the bridge, said an official of the firm.

+Passengers in another car saw this and stopped at the spot to help, he said.

-At this point, another car coming at high speed from behind rammed into these three stationary cars and the ambulance, the official said.
+At this point, a car coming at high speed from behind rammed into these three stationary cars and the ambulance, the official said.

 Six of the injured were undergoing treatment at different hospitals.
 Two others were allowed to go after being treated for minor injuries, police said.